eapache/channels/README.md

 of Go's type system, importing this library directly is often not practical for production code.
-It serves equally well, however, as a reference guide and template for implementing many common idioms; if you use it in this way I would greatly appreciate the inclusion of some sort of credit in the resulting code.
+It serves equally well, however, as a reference guide and template for implementing many common idioms; if you use it in this way I would appreciate the inclusion of some sort of credit in the resulting code.

 See https://godoc.org/github.com/eapache/channels for full documentation.